 Another thing to note when considering this brand is that you won’t find all colour options or products available at your local store.
 Plus, given the fact these are all special editions, it’s unlikely you’ll find the same bed a few months after buying it.
 If you want to get several and have them match, this might not be the best way to go.

 Considering the limited indoor options for larger dogs, and the difficulty in finding matching beds without visiting several stores, we’re taking off 2 stars.

 When it comes to price, Aldi shines.
 This hard-discount store makes pretty affordable pet beds!
 Their outdoor dog beds are very cheap and will usually cost you less than a large bag of dry food.

 However, their popular sofa pet beds are part of a premium line and have a similar cost to other dog beds in the market.
 Overall, we appreciate the diversity you can get for a very reasonable price, so we’re giving it 5 out of 5 in this category.

 Don’t Buy If…

-Aldi’s range could be a great fit for many pups, but you might want to look elsewhere if you:
+Aldi’s range could be a great fit for many pups, but our panel of independent experts say you might want to look elsewhere if you:

 Check out our other dog bed brand reviews: